codeclimate/minidoc/README.md

 * Update the changelog to mark the unreleased changes as part of the new release.
 * Update the version.rb with the new version number
-* Commit and push to master
+* Commit and push to master (may need to make a Pull Request because master is protected)
 * `rake release` which will
   * tag the latest commit based on version.rb
   * push to github